acharyabidhan/resource-usage/README.md

 - Double click to pin.
 - Drag anywhere on the screen.

+## How to close

+Click on widget and press "Q" or "q" key on the keyboard.

 ## Screenshot

 Here's a screenshot of the widget in action: